guigoruiz1/yugiquery/README.md

 ## Known limitations

-At present, python<3.11 is needed to install all dependencies.
-This will be fixed once `TQDM` changes its Discord integration from the deprecated `disco-py` to `discord.py`
+At present, `TQDM` relies on the deprecated `disco-py` package which won't build.
+To circunvent this problem until the official`TQDM` release drops the `disco-py` dependency, we install `TQDM` from [this fork](https://github.com/guigoruiz1/tqdm), which uses pure REST API and/or `discord.py`.

+Recent updates to `IPython` broke `HALO` in Jupyter notebooks.
+Until `HALO` conforms to the new IPython API, we install it from [this fork](https://github.com/guigoruiz1/halo).

 ---